Maryland wins 10th straight at home, beats Penn State 74-68

 COLLEGE PARK, Md.
 (AP) — Hakim Hart scored 15 of his season-high 23 points in the second half and Maryland pulled away from Penn State late to earn a 74-68 win Saturday and remain undefeated at home in Big Ten play.

-The Terrapins improved to 13-1 at home, with their lone loss coming on Dec.
+The Terrapins improved to 13-1 at home, with their lone loss coming Dec.
 14 to No. 16 UCLA.
-For the first time in program history, Maryland (17-8, 8-6) has won 10 straight conference home games.
+For the first time in program history Maryland (17-8, 8-6) has won 10 straight conference home games.

 Freshman Kanye Clary came off the bench to lead Penn State (14-11, 5-9) with a career-high 17 points.
 Pickett had five assists to go with his 15 points.
 Funk scored 14 points and grabbed five boards.
 Lundy and Dread each added 11 points.